BenAjayiObe/pydata-bias-in-bert/README.md

 - You will need to clone the [nullspace projection](https://github.com/shauli-ravfogel/nullspace_projection) into this directory before running.

-This repo can be accessed primarily via `ainlp-debaiasing.ipynb`.
+This repo can be accessed primarily via `nullspace_bert_demonstration.ipynb`.
 This notebook contains cells that install dependencies and generate the appropriate resources.
 It also runs the code described below.

 <br>